ManancialGD/2DSpriteIn3DWorld/README.md

 - This code runs in CPU and are unoptimized;

 Whithout even saying that this is **not** Billboarding.

 As you can see in the picture:

 ![NotBillboard](Images/notbillboard.png)

-the image isn't actually facing the camera like a sprite would, this is actually just **rotating** towards the camera position.
+the quad isn't actually facing the camera like a sprite would, this is actually just **rotating** towards the camera position.

 ---
 ## References